Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 show_time: true
 ---

-Synfonos3, is a machine from Vulnhub platform.
-I recommend you do these CTF because for the eCCptv2 it will be something like these cluster, another very strong point to mention is that works well doings these machine as pivoting machines
+Aragog,Nagini,Fawkes,Dumbledore-PC,matrix1, BrainPan are a machines from Vulnhub platform.
+I recommend you do these CTF because for the eCCptv2 it will be something like these cluster, another very strong point to mention is that works well doings these machine as pivoting machines if you don't know how to set the environment for the certification click [here](https://github.com/Zeekk3n/eccptv2-environment/blob/main/README.md)

 **We will see all this from the perspective and methodology of a penetration test.**

-- Links to the machines: [Synfonos3](https://www.vulnhub.com/entry/symfonos-31,332/)
+- Links to the machines: [Aragog](https://www.vulnhub.com/entry/symfonos-31,332/),[nagini](https://www.vulnhub.com/entry/harrypotter-aragog-102,688/), [Fawkes](https://www.vulnhub.com/entry/harrypotter-fawkes,686/),[Dumbledore](https://www.mediafire.com/file/sluu2e0p0qtb9xx/Dumbledore-PC.rar/file), [matrix](https://www.vulnhub.com/entry/matrix-1,259/),[BrainPan](https://www.vulnhub.com/entry/brainpan-1,51/)
 - Difficulty assigned by Vulnhub: Medium
-- The IP of the machine in my case will be: 192.168.100.65 (You will have a different ip so change it for all steps)
+- The IP of the machine in my case will be: 192.168.100.65 (You will have a different ip so change it for all steps).

 Let's get them!